OrdnanceSurvey/OS-Data-Hub-API-Demos/README.md

 to make API calls through the proxy are legitimate users of your application.
 Failure to do so would allow malicious users to make API requests with your API key, even though they do not have direct access to it.

+### OS Downloads API

+This example requires Python version 3 to be installed on your system.
+This is distributed as standard with a number of desktop GIS packages.
+Alternatively you can download the appropriate version for your operating system directly.

+The script also requires the "Request" moduule to be installed in Python.
+Information on how to obtain and install this can be found on the [project page](https://pypi.org/project/requests/2.7.0/).

 ## License